-(viii) An unsecured loan of Rs.
-266.53 Lakhs (March 31, 2021: 266.53 Lakhs) given to GMR Ambala Chandigarh Expressways Private Limited shall be repayable within 1 year from date of renewed agreement.
+(viii) An unsecured loan of Rs.266.53 Lakhs (March 31, 2020 : Rs.
+Nii) given to GMR Ambala Chandigarh Expressways Private Limited and shall be repayable within 1 year from date of renewed agreement.

-The Company has undertaken an assessment of these loans considering the creditworthiness of the borrower along with the support letter of holding company GMR Power & Urban Infra Ltd (GPUIL) [earlier, GMR Infrastructure Ltd (GIL)] to make good the amounts on defaults if any by the Group Companies.
-In view of such assessment and obtaining of the support letter received from GPUIL, the management is of the opinion that the loans are good and no credit impairment is foreseen which requires credit losses to be recognized other than those considered in the modification losses.
-GPUIL has ensured that they will be able to provide sufficient funds to these Group Companies to make payment of the loans / deposits along with interest accrued thereon and accordingly the loans / deposits given by the Company are considered good and no further provision is considered necessary in the accompanying financial statements.
+The Company has undertaken an assessment of these loans considering the creditworthiness of the borrower along with the support letter of holding company GMR Infrastructure Limited (GIL) to make good the amounts on defaults if any by the Group Companies.
+In view of such assessment and obtaining of the support letter received from GIL, the management is of the opinion that the loans are good and no credit impairment is foreseen which requires credit losses to be recognized other than those considered in the modification losses.
+GIL has ensured that they will be able to provide sufficient funds to these Group Companies to make payment of the loans / deposits along with interest accrued thereon and accordingly the loans / deposits given by the Company are considered good and no further provision is considered necessary in the accompanying financial statements.

-- b) There are no loans receivables which are credit impaired or which have a significant increase in credit risk based on the information available with - c) There are no Loans or Advances in the nature of loans are granted to promoters, Directors, KMPs and the related parties (as defined under Companies Act, 2013), either severally or jointly with any other person, that are (a) repayable on demand or (b) without specifying any terms or period of repayment.

-d) The fair value of Non current and current loans are not materially different from the carrying value presented.
+- b) There are no loans receivables which are credit impaired or which have a significant increase in credit risk based on the information available with the Company. - c) The fair value of Non current and current loans are not materially different from the carrying value presented.

-7 Other financial assets
+Other financial assets